acne

 Natural skin oils

-Castor oil, also known as castor oil has a cleansing effect and frees the skin from pores.
+Castor oil, also called castor oil, has a cleansing effect and clears the skin of pores.
 Due to the low molecular mass in the oil, it penetrates deep into the skin and has a bactericidal effect.
-For this reason, castor oil is a good remedy for (mild) acne and gives dry skin and sensitive skin a fresh tint.
-To treat mild acne complaints, dab a little pure castor oil on the skin with a clean cotton pad before going to bed.
+For this reason, castor oil is a good remedy against (mild) acne and gives dry skin and sensitive skin a fresh tint.To treat mild acne complaints, dab a little pure castor oil on the skin with a clean cotton pad before going to bed.
 The oil will reduce the redness and swelling of the acne spots over time.
-To prevent future blemishes, wash your face with warm water first.
+To prevent future blemishes, first wash your face with warm water.
 The pores will open.
 Massage a small amount of oil (just a few drops) into the skin.
 It is best to let the natural oil soak in overnight.
-Wash the face in the morning and rinse off the oil.
-Rose hip oil may help prevent acne.
-The vitamin A in the rosehip oil helps counteract excessive sebum production in the skin.
+Wash the face in the morning and rinse off the oil.Rosehi oil can help prevent acne.
+The vitamin A in rosehip oil helps prevent excessive sebum production in the skin.
 When the skin produces less sebum, blackheads and other skin impurities such as acne are prevented.
-In addition to preventing acne, the oil also works particularly well in treating acne scars.Especially dark (old) acne scars fade when using rosehip oil
+In addition to preventing acne, the oil also works particularly well in treating acne scars.
+Dark (old) acne scars in particular fade when using rosehip oil.

 Medication

 If the above doesn't help your acne, there are a few over-the-counter acne medications available.
 Most of these medications contain ingredients that can help kill bacteria (propionibacterium acnes) or reduce excess sebum production on your skin.
-Some of these drugs have an anti-inflammatory effect.
+Some of these medications have an anti-inflammatory effect.
 These include:

 • Sulfur is a natural ingredient with a distinctive odor found in some lotions, cleansers and masks.